 Week 3 saw them interpreting David Hockney's monochrome drawings.

 Week 4: This week Elizabeth set the challenge which was to do a collage using decorative papers and then to use it to make some gift tags!

 For week 5, Elizabeth and Christine took their inspiration from some fossilised items and some rocks that came from the desert near Riyadh in Saudi Arabia.
 Elizabeth interpreted hers in pencil, enlarged it and added some digital strokes in the background.
 Christine drew hers directly on her iPad on a background of a beach in Southwold, using an Apple pencil and Procreate software.

-Peter Jeffery has sent us four of his poems so far - thank you Peter!
+Peter Jeffery has sent us six of his poems so far - thank you Peter!

 You can read all four of Peter's poems here.